Unified Forecast System - Environmental Modeling Center

 2. Near-term UFS plans / current developments at EMC

-With the initial operational implementation of FV3GFS now accomplished, EMC's global modeling focus will turn towards development of the next GFS (v16) upgrade, which is expected to include increased vertical resolution, more advanced physics, data assimilation system upgrades, and coupling to a wave model.
-Implementation of GFSv16 is targeted for the winter of 2021.
+With the initial operational implementation of FV3GFS now accomplished, EMC's global modeling focus has turned towards development of the next GFS (v16) upgrade, which will include doubled vertical resolution (64 to 127 layers), more advanced physics, data assimilation system upgrades, and coupling to a NCEP Global Wave Model.
+Implementation of GFSv16 is targeted for the early winter of 2021.

-Concurrently, a collaborative effort between EMC, ESRL/GSD, NSSL, and GFDL is underway to develop and test a FV3 standalone regional model (FV3-SAR) at convective-allowing model (CAM) horizontal resolution of ~3 km.
-EMC's short-term goal is to replace the NEMS-NMMB member of the operational High-Resolution Ensemble Forecast (HREF) system with an FV3-SAR member, tentatively in the fall of 2020.
-The long-term goal is to replace NCEP’s current suite of high-resolution guidance (HRRR, HREF, NAM nests) with an FV3-based Rapid Refresh Forecast System (RRFS) by 2023.
+Concurrently, a collaborative effort between EMC, ESRL/GSD, NSSL, and GFDL is underway to develop and test a FV3 limited-area regional model (FV3-LAM) at convective-allowing model (CAM) horizontal resolution of ~3 km.
+EMC's short-term goal is to replace the NEMS-NMMB member of the operational High-Resolution Ensemble Forecast (HREF) system with an FV3-SAR member, scheduled for the winter of 2020.
+The long-term goal is to replace NCEP’s current suite of high-resolution guidance (HRRR, HREF, NAM nests) with an FV3-based Rapidly Refreshed Forecast System (RRFS) by 2023.